DayvonAllen/redis/redis-basic-commands.md

 - `type name` - will return the data type.
 ---

-## Redis KEYS Command
-- In Redis if you use the KEYS command, you can return all the keys that match a pattern.
-- Supported glob-style patterns:
-  - `h?llo`, this matches hello, hallo and hxllo. `?` means any one character can be inserted there.
-The length of the key must be equal to `h?llo`, length is 5.
-  - `h*llo`, this matches hllo, heeeello.
-Any number of characters(even no character) can be placed between 'h' and 'llo'.
-The length of the key can be greater or equal to `hllo`, the length is 4.
-  - `h[ae]llo`, this matches hello and hallo, but not hillo.
-Either 'e' or 'a' can be inserted between 'h' and 'llo'.
-The length of the key must be equal to `h[ae]llo`, length is 5.
-  - `h[^e]llo`, this matches hallo, hbllo but not hello.
-This means anything but 'e' can be inserted between 'h' and 'llo'.
-The length of the key must be equal to `h[^e]llo`, length is 5.
-  - `h[a-b]llo`, this matches hallo and hbllo.
-This means any letters between 'a' and 'b' can be inserted between 'h' and 'llo'.
-The length of the key must be equal to `h[a-b]llo`, length is 5.
-- `keys <pattern>`
-  - Ex. `keys name?`
-  - Ex. `keys ?????` - will return any key that is 5 characters long.
-  - Ex. `keys n*me`
-  - Ex. `keys n[ae]me`
-  - Ex. `keys *` - gets all the keys stored in our database.
----

 ## Redis Shutdown Command
 - Shutdowns down redis server.
 - `shutdown options[NOSAVE|SAVE]` - if you save your data will be stored on the disk if you choose not to save then it won't be saved onto the disk.